Pupil health & wellbeing

 - Save time by reading our summary of the rules on Disclosure and Barring Service (DBS) checks for governors in just one page.
 Download a copy to share with your colleagues.

-- Schools have specific duties under the Equality Act 2010.
-Learn about the Act and what's required of you and of your school.
+- Updated Schools and trusts have specific duties under the Equality Act 2010.
+Learn what's required of you, and of your school/trust.

 - Understand your role in making sure your school complies with its obligations to pupils and their parents under the Equality Act, and learn what you can do to prevent discrimination.